stellic/interview-lead-backend-anand/README.md

 ### Running the tests

-I have not added any automated tests for this exercise.
+I have not added any automated tests for the UI for this exercise.
 We can use `jest` if required.

 ## Assumpotions and Simplifications